victorvalenca/programming-cheatsheet/README.md

 //                               ^ one pointer level down from the type you are containing free(arr);

-// calloc zeroes out memory when allocating it
+// calloc zeroes out any memory leftovers when allocating

 arr = (int*)calloc(len, sizeof(int));

 free(arr);

 // ALWAYS FREE MEMORY YOU ALLOCATE.
-THE LANGUAGE WILL NOT DO THIS FOR YOU (Most profs hate it and will cut you, and your grade for it)
+THE LANGUAGE WILL NOT DO THIS FOR YOU
+// (Most profs hate it and will cut you, and your grade for it)
 ```

 ***